whopperprinting/LayerLapse/README.md

 ## DIY Option:

-For those who prefer to build their own timelapse device, a [full DIY guide](docs/diy-build-guide.md) is included in this repository.
+For those who prefer to build their own timelapse device, I have written a [full DIY guide](docs/diy-build-guide.md).
 While the DIY route is completely possible using off-the-shelf components, **LayerLapse was created to save time, simplify the process, and deliver beautiful results right out of the box.**

 ---